Skip to main content

 Honesty about sourcing has to extend to honesty about authorship.

 We disclose this for a plain reason: undisclosed interest is precisely what makes most “accessible” marketing impossible to trust—and this site spends entire pages teaching readers to distrust unverified labels.
 The same bar applies here.
 The relationship is stated openly, the case study is labeled as what it is, and the rest of the resource is written to a standard that does not bend toward any single operator—this one included.
 Where CRETAN® cannot yet prove a number, that number is presented as a target, not a result.
+And the verification ladder this site teaches applies to CRETAN® without exception.
+Its access claims rest today on the operator’s own answer in writing—the lowest of the four kinds of evidence set out below—not on published measurements, current photographs, or the first-person account of a disabled traveler who has been there.
+So where a CRETAN® claim on these pages reads as a measured number, the measurement is the operator’s own, and it is neither published nor independently audited; the trail-gradient tables and the tape-measure photographs are what would move it up a rung.
+Until those exist, read this case study exactly as this site asks you to read any operator’s own answer.

 If you want to see how these principles shape a real operating model, the CRETAN® model on Crete is one place to look—offered as an example, not an endorsement to act on.
 The frameworks here stand on their own.